williamtriinh/redditgrammarchecker/README.md

-# Spell Checker for Reddit comments
+# Spell Checker for Reddit Comments
 Checks the grammar of comments of recent posts.